 2. Identify options.
 These are elements of products and bill of materials that can be added to multiple product families.
 Usually represents additional features that can be added and can be replaced.
-The typical example of options is different configuration of car in-dash navigation and entertainment system.
+The typical example of options is a different configuration of car in-dash navigation and entertainment system.
 What is also important at this stage is to identify constraints between options (conflicts, incompatibilities, etc.)

 What is my conclusion?
 Modern manufacturing practices require good technologies and best practices applied together.
-To me, BOM modularization is one of best examples.
+To me, BOM modularization is one of the best examples.
 You need to have an efficient BOM management system with technologies and user experience allowing you to work collaboratively on BOM in a very granular way.
-At the same time, you need to apply some planning steps to rationalize and optimize the way you work with configurations, custom orders and product customizations.
+At the same time, you need to apply some planning steps to rationalize and optimize the way you work with configurations, custom orders, and product customizations.
 The cost is a fundamental driver in a modern manufacturing world.
-An efficient BOM modularization will allow you to follow demands of customers for customization and keep product cost down.
+An efficient BOM modularization will allow you to follow the demands of customers for customization and keep product costs down.
 Just my thoughts…

 Image courtesy of [Salvatore Vuono] / FreeDigitalPhotos.net